-A: Our first-year-to-sophomore retention rate has averaged around 90 percent in recent years and was 91.2 percent for the Class of 2018.
+A: Our first-year-to-sophomore retention rate has averaged around 90% in recent years.

 Q: How many students attend Connecticut College?

-A: Enrollment is approximately 1,900 students from 45 states, Washington, D.C., and 70 countries.
-17% are domestic students of color, and 12% have an international background.
-40 percent of students are men and 60 percent are women.
+A: As of the fall of 2020, enrollment is approximately 1,737 students from 41 states, Washington, D.C., and 47 countries.
+23% are domestic students of color, and 8% have an international background.
+38% of students are men and 62% are women.

 Q: Are professors accessible?